One-Language/One/MISSION_STATEMENT.md

 ## Some draft and messages between my recent inbox

+This is just to get a basic idea of what you can say and how you think:

 The ease of our language in the library will be determined at runtime, and this is not a matter of the first stage.

 It's why a person does not use C and comes here to use One. because it's really nice with many needed features.